 distance of all the major sites and museums, and have many restaurants, cafes, banks, supermarkets, and

 pharmacies within a block or two of their housing.
 Transportation on field trips outside Athens is with

 private buses – they are never on strike!

-In short, as with the “Occupy” protesters in the U.S., the present political and economic difficulties
+In short, as with the “Occupy” protesters in the U.S., the present political and economic difficulties facing

-hearted and enthusiastic about showing their country and its wonders to the visitors they meet.
+enthusiastic about showing their country and its wonders to the visitors they meet.

 Director The Athens Centre